hicommonwealth/commonwealth/knowledge_base/wiki/_README.md

 At least for the duration of 2023, as we implement this new system, any PR that updates or contributes to our knowledge base should tag @gdjohnson (the documentarian) on GitHub.

+## Inline Documentation

+We use a combination of TSDoc and comments for inline documentation.
+For more information, see our [Code Style Inline Documentation](./Code-Style.md#inline-documentation) section.

 ## Documentation Language

 ### Indexicality & Timestamps